Lesson 18

 Let’s look at each of these words and phrases again starting with the word ‘brother’ which could essentially be anyone.
 John has previously used this word in this epistle to refer to a believer (see 1 John 3:10, 13), a blood brother (see 1 John 3:12) and a fellow human being (see 1 John 2:9-11; 4:20-21).
 For “sins that lead to death,” that could be a reference to some form of sin that has the potential of resulting in someone being killed (a loss of physical life, such as a drug overdose, suicide, putting someone’s life at risk, etc.) There are some theologians that believe there are degrees of sin dividing them into two primary groups, namely mortal (not forgivable with no chance of salvation) and venial (lesser and forgivable) sins.
 Those theologians would claim John is referring to the mortal sins.
 Most scholars, however, believe that all sin points to damnation and destruction, unless they are forgiven.
 Jesus told us the only unforgiveable sin was the rejection of God’s plan of salvation (Jesus as our Savior) thus blaspheming the work of the Holy Spirit (read Matthew 12:31-32; Mark 3:28-29; Luke 12:10 and Hebrews 6:4-6).
 Knowing that God will not violate our freedom to choose, John perhaps is reminding us that we should not pray for God to change the person’s mind.
 However, we can, and should, pray for any barriers, outside forces, and any other cause of disbelief to be removed in that person’s life so that they can receive salvation (this person may believe they are saved, or is a Christian by title alone, but has not yet taken the step to accept Jesus).

 Now regarding sin that does not lead to death this could simply be any sin that does not kill anyone physically.
 To those that believe that there are varied levels of sins this would be considered a ‘venial’ sin (a common practice among Catholics).
 In the first chapter of this epistle John explained that for believers, sinning becomes a barrier between us and God.
 However, as believers, since our salvation is sealed (see Ephesians 1:11-14) and we are forgiven, these sins don’t lead to death but they do prevent us from enjoying a close relationship and fellowship with Jesus.
 Speaking of death, our final word in question is the word, ‘death’, as pointed out above ‘death’ could mean the taking the life of one self or someone else.
 It could also refer to damnation and eternal destruction.
 Some scholars believe that if a Christian sins too often or commits something so outrageous, God will call that person home to heaven by arranging their death (like Ananias and Sapphira in Acts 5:1-11 or like those that abused communion in 1 Corinthians 11:30).
-Whether killed as punishment or to warn others, this scenario seems unlikely since history has shown that severe punishment for these types of sins appears to have ceased, plus it seems doubtful that John would suggest we not pray for a fellow believer (See 1 Timothy 2:1).
+As a punishment or to warn others this scenario seems unlikely since history has shown that severe punishment for these types of sins appears to have ceased.
+But what about those who sin to the point that their witness for Jesus in no longer effective?
+The way we live is part of that witness.
+Could that sin (or sins) lead to death?

 Hopefully this level of investigation or research does not cause you to turn away from Scripture, thinking that Bible study is too complicated or time consuming.
 It should be understood that issues like what we found in these two verses do not occur very often.
 The primary message that John is conveying can easily get lost if we start digging under every word!
 John is calling us to look at prayer in a new way, he wants us to remember to intercede for others.
 If our primary commission from Jesus is to make disciples (remember the Great Commission in Matthew 28:18-20), then we should be praying for the people we are trying to reach as well as to pray for fellow believers so that they can be effective reaching out!